Medha11/Social-Network/readme.txt

 Instructions

-Download the whole thing using git clone https
+Download the whole thing using git clone i think

 there is an activate file in bin/